 Stock options plans have long been a common part of an executive’s compensation package, but these plans can be offered to other employees as well.
 Stock options can effectively engage employees in the longer term and create a sense of ownership.

 Most employee stock option programs are cashless.
-This means the employee is not required to pay for the options when they are issued, and are eligible only to receive the difference between the issue price and the exercise price when exercised.
+This means the employee is not required to pay for the options when they are issued and is eligible only to receive the difference between the issue price and the exercise price when exercised.

 Options can generally be exercised (or “sold”) at any time during an agreed-upon term, subject to a vesting schedule.
 Vesting schedules outline the percentage of options that are allowed to be exercised after a given amount of time.
 Vesting schedules among smaller companies generally extend for three or four years, vesting on a prorated basis monthly, quarterly, or annually.

 As part of his compensation strategy, Josh is given 5,000 employee stock options when he joins the startup.
 The options are currently valued at $1.00 each, and vest quarterly over a four-year period.
-The stock options also have an expiry date, which is the date by which all the options must be exercised or they will be forfeit.
+The stock options also have an expiry date, which is the date by which all the options must be exercised or they will be forfeited.

 Josh is eligible to exercise his options at a rate of 312.5 options every three months.
 In other words, every three months 312.5 more options become available to him, until all 5,000 have become available over the four years from the date of issue.